 My Favorite Accommodations

-Sandy Lane Resort, an elegant and exclusive, yet family-friendly resort, is set in an ancient mahogany grove overlooking a 1,000 foot crescent of gorgeous white sand beach.
+Sandy Lane Resort, an elegant and exclusive, yet family-friendly resort, is set in an ancient mahogany grove overlooking a 1,000-foot crescent of gorgeous white sand beach.
 Accommodations include 113 rooms and suites as well as a stunning 5-bedroom villa.
-With a magnificent 47,000-square-foot spa, four restaurants, seven bars, nine floodlit tennis courts, two padel tennis courts, personalised beachside service, 45 holes of championship golf, and The Treehouse Club facility for kids and teens, you could spend your entire vacation exploring!
+With a magnificent 47,000-square-foot spa, four restaurants, seven bars, nine floodlit tennis courts, two paddle tennis courts, personalized beachside service, 45 holes of championship golf, and The Treehouse Club for kids and teens, you could spend your entire vacation exploring!

-High-end and diving-oriented, Bonaire nonetheless holds power in the family vacationing scheme of things.
+Although Bonaire is high-end and diving-oriented, it’s still the perfect place for family-friendly fun!
 If you have kids who want to learn how to dive or already know how, it’s a natural fit—you can dive right from the beach!
 That aside, a donkey sanctuary, hiking, a children’s carnival in February, flamingos, horseback riding, and the diminutive huts on the beach might pique their interest.
 Small resorts such as Eden Beach Resort, with a kids’ club and family adventure packages, are sized just right.

 My Favorite Accommodations

-Heading to the Cayman Islands can feel a lot like visiting places in Southern Florida.
-Vacationers can enjoy a round of golf, watersports like snorkeling and diving (especially at Stingray City, where you can actually swim with stingrays!) or lounging on pristine beaches (like Seven Mile Beach).
+The Cayman Islands can feel a lot like Southern Florida.
+Vacationers can enjoy a round of golf, water sports like snorkeling and diving (especially at Stingray City, where you can actually swim with stingrays!) or lounging on pristine beaches (like Seven Mile Beach).
 If you’re feeling a bit peckish, dine at upscale restaurants like Chef Eric Ripert’s or the Avecita Chef’s Table.

 My Favorite Accommodations